What Causes Numb Fingers While Sleeping

 early warning sign of carpal tunnel syndrome.
 The other signs include:

-How to fix the problem
+How to fix numb fingers while sleeping

-When it's due to a sleeping position
+When numbness is due to a sleeping position

 This is the easy fix.

 It's not a simple thing to "change your sleeping position".
 As soon as your eyes close, you'll be back in your usual contortion.
-Therefore, you have to either
+Therefore, you have to

 train